9 Surprising Foods That You Can Freeze Frozen

 On the other hand, aged cheeses handle temperature changes better.
 You can store them frozen for a long time.

 Ideally, you should freeze them in bigger blocks, so as to preserve their texture and flavor.

 9. Margarine and butter

-Both margarine and butter can be frozen as long as you follow proper food handling guidelines.
+You can freeze both margarine and butter as long as you follow proper food handling guidelines.

-It’s important to know that some foods are susceptible to certain pathogens, so they should be stored in airtight containers, separate from other food.
+It’s important to know that some foods are susceptible to certain pathogens, so keep them in airtight containers, separate from other foods.

 As you can see, freezing is a way to extend the life of many kinds of food that tend to go bad easily.
 Use this method when you consider it necessary, though it’s best to try to buy moderate amounts at the market so you can eat more of your groceries fresh.